-Anime news leaker Spytrue is claiming that the second season will have two cours.
+The good news is that the second season will have two cours composed of 25 episodes.
 What’s a “cour,” you might ask?
 For those unfamiliar with the lingo, a “cour” is a three-month block of TV broadcasting based on the physical seasons usually composed of 10 to 13 episodes.

 It makes sense that Re:Zero S2 would be two cours since the first season was also a two-cour anime.
 It’s also necessary since the next major story arc is long enough to require more episodes in order to maintain good story pacing.

 So far, there’s no indication that the second season will be a split-cour anime.
 A “split-cour” is where a single anime season takes a multi-month break before resuming TV broadcasting.
 The Re:Zero Season 2 Part 2 release date is being scheduled for 2021 (see the link for more details).

 What’s more, it was announced that the first season of the anime series will be re-released on Japanese TV with a new edit starting January 1, 2020.
 The new version will revise episodes to fit into one-hour TV time slots while also adding some new animation, including a long post-credits scene that shouldn’t be missed.
 The Director’s Cut adds the stories from the OVA episodes so it’s definitely worth watching.

 It was enough for many anime fans that Re:Zero Season 2 was finally been confirmed to be in production after years of waiting, I suppose.
 In addition to the main Re:Zero anime’s second season, Studio PuYUKAI will also be releasing a second season for the mini anime Re:ZERO ~Starting Break Time From Zero~ (Re:Zero kara Hajimeru Break Time).